-Fibroadenomas are the most common type of breast mass, and they often develop in younger women.
+Fibroadenomas are the most common type of breast mass and often develop in younger females.

 Some researchers have suggested that phyllodes tumors may be a type of fibroadenoma.
 However, there are two main differences between these types of tumors.

 First, phyllodes tumors tend to grow more quickly than fibroadenomas.
-Second, phyllodes tumors tend to develop about 10 years later, when people are in their 40s.
-Fibroadenomas tend to appear when people are in their 20 and 30s.
+Second, phyllodes tumors tend to develop when people are in their 40s.
+Fibroadenomas usually appear earlier than this, when people are in their

 These distinctions can help a doctor make an accurate diagnosis.

-A mammogram: The results will show a roundish mass with well-defined edges.
-In some cases, rounded lobes may appear within the tumor.
+The results of a mammogram will show a round mass with well-defined edges.
+In some cases, a tumor may have rounded lobes.

 Only a breast biopsy can confirm whether the mass is a phyllodes tumor.

 A biopsy involves taking tissue samples for testing.
-These tests provide confirmation of the type of tumor.
+These tests can confirm the type of tumor a person has.

-A doctor may recommend a core needle biopsy or an excisional biopsy.
-A core needle biopsy involves the doctor taking a sample through the skin, using a hollow needle.
-This may not provide enough evidence that the mass is a phyllodes tumor.
+If a doctor needs to test a tissue sample, they may recommend a core needle biopsy or an excisional biopsy.
+A core needle biopsy involves the doctor taking a sample through the skin using a hollow needle.
+However, this may not provide enough evidence that the mass is a phyllodes tumor.